florianGierlichs/tower-defense/ideas.md

 - tower which dont shot projectiles but cast a spell on the ground
 - some towers could only available after a condition. e.g. after x waves or after x (Boss)kills

-#### Add more enemies
+#### enemies

-- flying enemy which is not effected by ground effects or maybe slow effects
+- add flying enemy which is not effected by ground effects or maybe slow effects
+- add lifebar to enemies

 #### Name asset creators